Chemical maker DSM sees strong demand for methane-reducing cow food additive

 “Giving this to only three cows will have the same effect as taking one car off the road”, Van Nieuwland said.

 DSM expects to launch Bovaer in Europe either late next year or in early 2021.
-It is currently waiting for authorization from the European Union to label it as an environmentally beneficial product.
+It is currently waiting for authorisation from the European Union to label it as an environmentally beneficial product.

 The company estimates that Bovaer has a potential global market value of 1 to 2 billion euros and aims to expand into other markets soon after the European launch.